ResponsiblyUnranked/PythonSoftwareDesign/README.md

 ### What?

 This is a collection of various best-practices, design patterns, anti-patterns, and other useful code examples in Python.
-It's main goal is to make design patterns in Python approachable and easy to understand.
+Its main goal is to make design patterns in Python approachable and easy to understand.
 It's here to turn Python "scripters" into Python "developers".